 Scenario-Convert Tool

-scenario-convert does not belong do the open-source part of Eclipse MOSAIC and must be obtained separately.
+Scenario-Convert does not belong to the open-source part of Eclipse MOSAIC and must be obtained separately.

 Download scenario-convert from DCAITI mirror